Hadrien-Cornier/reactor-core/docs/modules/ROOT/pages/presentation/progamming-with-project-reactor.md

 You can also create your own via `Schedulers.newBoundedElastic(...)` or `Schedulers.fromExecutor(...)`.

-## Sync versus Async Publishers

-# Understanding Synchronous vs. Asynchronous Operators in Project Reactor

-In Project Reactor, most operators are not inherently tied to their own concurrency or threading model.
-Rather, they compose (upstream) and transform (downstream) signals within the same thread context unless you introduce concurrency explicitly (for example, by using Schedulers or operators like flatMap that can merge asynchronous sources).

-Below is a conceptual overview of which operators tend to be "synchronous" (operate in the same thread context) vs. "asynchronous" (potentially operate in different thread contexts or spawn new work):

----

-## 1. Synchronous Operators

-"Synchronous" in Project Reactor means that the operator processes data on the same thread on which it is invoked.
-It does not by itself introduce concurrency or switch threads.

-• map:
-  Transforms each source element (e.g., String → Integer) in a one-to-one manner.
-  – It behaves synchronously: all transformations happen on the same thread that emits the original data.

-• filter, take, reduce, etc.:
-  – Any operator that simply processes items inline—without dispatching to another Scheduler—works synchronously by default.

-• publishOn or subscribeOn (unless they wrap an asynchronous source):
-  – They schedule subsequent stages onto a different thread, but the actual scheduling call is synchronous with respect to the flow of signals—though once moved to another thread, downstream execution is asynchronous from the caller's perspective.
-  – These operators introduce concurrency only in that they "hop" to another thread.
-The operator itself is not merging multiple asynchronous Streams.

----

-## 2. Asynchronous Operators

-Operators become "asynchronous" either when they themselves produce or merge asynchronous flows (e.g., multiple sources) or when they process data on another thread.
-Often, the prime example is flatMap.

-• flatMap:
-  – "Flattens" a one-to-many or one-to-zero/one Publisher returned by a function.
-  – This allows you to trigger asynchronous operations (e.g., an HTTP call returning a Mono/Flux), merging results back into one output sequence.
-  – Conceptually, each source item spawns an inner subscription, which may run on a completely new thread.

-• merge, zip, combineLatest, firstWithSignal, etc.:
-  – These can combine data from multiple concurrent Streams and interleave or coordinate them.
-They run asynchronously if the upstream Publishers are asynchronous or if they run on different Schedulers.

-• delayElements, interval, repeatWhen, retryWhen, etc.:
-  – These operators often rely on a Scheduler (e.g., a timer thread) to schedule delays or repeated signals.

----

-## 3. Why Is map Synchronous While flatMap Can Be Asynchronous?

-• map:
-  – Expects a "pure" function: (T → R).
-  – It never internally subscribes to a separate Publisher; it just transforms the object and passes it along.
-  – Execution continues on the same thread that emits the original item.

-• flatMap:
-  – Expects a function that returns a Publisher (e.g., Flux or Mono).
-  – Internally subscribes to each returned Publisher, which can run asynchronously (for instance, an HTTP call).
-  – Merges multiple concurrent inner streams back into a single sequence, often on multiple threads.

----

-## 4. How Does This Work Under the Hood?

-At a high level:

-1. **Reactive Streams**:
-   – Reactor implements the Reactive Streams specification, where each Operator is a "Publisher" that emits signals (onNext, onError, onComplete) to its downstream "Subscriber."
-   – These signals flow synchronously by default, unless an operator specifically involves concurrency.

-2. **Schedulers**:
-   – Operators like publishOn, subscribeOn, or those that rely on time (e.g., delayElements) employ Schedulers behind the scenes to shift work to a thread pool or timer.
-   – Otherwise, the pipeline runs in the same thread from upstream to downstream.

-3. **Inner Publishers**:
-   – When flatMap is used, each emission from the source triggers a subscription to a new (inner) Publisher.
-If that Publisher is itself asynchronous (for instance, an HTTP Mono that uses a custom Scheduler), the overall flow continues asynchronously.

----

-## Wrap-Up

-• **Synchronous operators** (like map) do all their work in the thread they are called on and never spawn concurrency themselves.
-• **Asynchronous operators** (like flatMap) may merge multiple Publishers or schedule work on other threads, introducing concurrency or parallel processing in your stream.

-Project Reactor leaves you in charge of if and when concurrency happens.
-By default, signals flow synchronously in the caller's thread.
-You add concurrency or scheduling explicitly with operators such as subscribeOn, publishOn, or via transforming with flatMap returning an async Publisher.

 ## Hot vs. Cold Publishers
 - A cold publisher (the default for most Flux and Mono) starts emitting items when subscribed to.
 Each new Subscriber sees the entire sequence from the beginning.
 - A hot publisher emits items regardless of whether anyone is subscribed; late subscribers may miss prior signals.